X16Community/faq/faq.md

 ## When will the X16 be released?

-After a run of pre-release boards, along with an initial limited official run, the X16 Developer Edition is now readily available on texelec.com for $349.99!
-It is expected it will be continually available though be aware it may take some time for your X16 to be assembled and delivered to you based on the production schedule.
+The X16 is now readily available on texelec.com for $349.99!
+We hope to keep it continually available, although systems, although it may take some time for your X16 to be assembled and delivered to you, based on the production schedule.

 ## How much does it cost?

-The Developer Edition is currently $349.99 US with 512k of RAM and a single VIA.
+The Production Gen-1 system is currently $349.99 US.
+This comes standard  with 512k of RAM and a single VIA.
 Extra memory and a second VIA for the User port is optional and can be added at the time of purchase.

 ## Where can I get it?